Fergerber123/gif-u8g2-animations/README.md

 There is some prep work before the frames can be used in your Arduino code.

-Unfortunately the code in the `.xbm` frame files produced my ImageMagick isn't compatible with U8g2.
+Unfortunately the code in the `.xbm` frame files produced by ImageMagick isn't compatible with U8g2.

 So to make the changes easy I made the following tool.